bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 ```
 which will install the correct version of both cgcloud-core and cgcloud-spark.

-Note, the steps to register your ssh key and create the template boxes below only need to be done once.
+Note, the steps to register your ssh key and create the template boxes only need to be done once.
 ```
 cgcloud register-key ~/.ssh/id_rsa.pub
 cgcloud create generic-ubuntu-trusty-box